Reclaimed Block Work – 16th Century Malaga Stone

 “We are thrilled with the finished product which could only have been achieved by the incredible workmanship of our own people, the application of our own ideas and the use of our own selection of materials.
 We feel more like custodians of this incredible Spanish property as opposed to owners, the sense of responsibility is a constant inspiration” G. F. McCrow

-A unique, timeless and bespoke transformation
+A unique, timeleSS and

 Shortly after The Residence was launched in 2017, it was time to embark on yet another phase of development.
 Following nearly fifteen years of loyal service, the restaurant's commercial installations and overall distribution were crying out for some much-needed attention.